Euskotren Trena: Rolling stock

-Euskotren Trena operates a fleet of 58 electric multiple units (EMU), all built by CAF.
-The 900 and 950 series, the two train types currently operating, are similar but feature a different number of cars.
+Euskotren Trena operates a fleet of 62 electric multiple units (EMU), all built by CAF.
+The 900 and 950 series, two of the train types currently operating, are similar but feature a different number of cars.
 They entered service between 2011 and 2018, replacing the older 200, 300 and 3500 series trains.

 These train types themselves had been built in the 1970s and 1980s to replace the rolling stock inherited from Ferrocarriles Vascongados and Ferrocarriles y Transportes Suburbanos, with some of the older trains having dating from the 1920s.

+In 2023, four new 940 series units were received from CAF.
+These were ordered by Euskotren to increase passenger capacity on the Donostia/San Sebastián Topo and in anticipation of the new metro loop that will be opened by the end of 2026.
+The 940 series is an improved and longer version of the 950 series, with one carriage being added.

+By the end of 2026, five units of the 980 series, an improved version of the 940 series, will be added to the fleet.
+This will raise the total number of trains to 67.

 Livery

 The new rolling stock (900 and 950 series trains) is painted with the new Euskotren Trena livery, white with black contrast and blue and orange circles in the doors.
 The previous livery (used since 2002) had trains painted in solid blue, with white text.

 Current developments

 The developments of the network operated by Euskotren, under the commercial brand of Euskotren Trena, are being conducted by Euskal Trenbide Sarea, which has control of the Basque railway network.
 The developments do not include any expansion of the lines or new lines (those not yet proposed or planned) but the improvements of the current network, with new stations, alternate routes and a second rail track in areas where there is only one, as well as the elimination, or at least reduction, of all the level crossings.